Self-Identified Race and Ethinicity: Ancestry and Geospatial Context

 A number of correlates of SIRE exist that may be used to better understand the nature of this complex trait.
 First, SIRE is correlated with the social, behavioral, cultural, and historical environment in which an individual lives.
 Second, SIRE is correlated with ancestral (e.g., continental) origin.
 Inherent to this ancestral origin are specific patterns of genomic architecture including mutational frequency, haplotype block structure, and other features of the individual's genome that have arisen through evolutionary history.
 Both of these non-genetic and genetic factors are also correlated with one another in complex ways.
 Both of these classes of factors are also strongly correlated with individual predisposition to develop disease, as well as respond to prevention and treatment strategies related to the disease.

 Because of the complex nature of SIRE, a multilevel approach may be required to understand the relationships among underlying factors associated with SIRE, and how they may be used to define groups who may have different disease risks or responses to prevention and treatment.
 The goal of this approach is to disentangle the complex relationships among genetic and non-genetic factors correlated with SIRE.
 With an improved understanding of the underlying correlates of SIRE, novel metrics could be constructed that better capture SIRE.
-These metrics may then be used to define the population groups who are at greatest risk for development of disease, unfavorable outcomes, response to prevention and treatment modalities, and other disease endpoints.
-The purpose of this research
+These metrics may then be used to define the population groups who are at greatest risk for development of disease, unfavorable outcomes, response to prevention and treatment modalities, and other disease endpoints. .
+As a pilot study, we will assess the feasibility of incorporating genomic ancestry and neighborhood contextual measures correlated with SIRE to develop a mortality risk stratification model in men in the PLCO trial.

 In self-identified African Americans, evaluate the relationship of genomic ancestry with neighborhood-level data though the following aims: